hashicorp-services/tfm/site/docs/migration/pre-migration-ce-tfc.md

     - ( Optional) Run tfm core migrate to migrate an entire GitHub org at once.
     - ( Recommended ) Run tfm core commands in the order defined:
         - tfm core clone
+        - tfm core init-repos
         - tfm core getstate
         - tfm core create-workspaces
         - tfm core upload-state
         - tfm core link-vcs
     - Run plan and apply on TFC/TFE workspaces and verify no changes are expected.
     - Validate.
+    - tfm core remove-backend if desired to cleanup the code and push branches.

 #### End-User Validation
 - Run plan and apply on TFC/TFE workspaces and verify no changes are expected.